Isles of Scilly: Media

-The islands are served by the Halangy Down radio and television transmitter on St Mary's north of Telegraph at 49.932505°N 6.305358°W. It is a relay of the main transmitter at Redruth (Cornwall) and broadcasts BBC Radio 1, 2, 3, 4 and BBC Radio Cornwall and the range of Freeview television and BBC radio channels known as 'Freeview Light'.
+The islands are served by the Halangy Down radio and television transmitter on St Mary's north of Telegraph at 49.932505°N 6.305358°W. It is a relay of the main transmitter at Redruth (Cornwall) that broadcasts BBC South West, ITV West Country, BBC Radio 1, 2, 3, 4 and BBC Radio Cornwall and the range of Freeview television and BBC radio channels on the public service broadcast multiplexes.
 Radio Scilly, a community radio station, was launched in September 2007.
 In January 2020, Radio Scilly was rebranded as Islands FM.

 The Isles of Scilly were featured on the TV programme Seven Natural Wonders as one of the wonders of South West England.
 Since 2007 the islands have featured in the BBC series An Island Parish, following various real-life stories and featuring in particular the newly appointed Chaplain to the Isles of Scilly.
 A 12-part series was filmed in 2007 and first broadcast on BBC2 in January 2008.
 After Reverend David Easton left the islands in 2009, the series continued under the same name but focused elsewhere.